-In the Middle Ages, liturgy is music, expressing itself in two different forms: plainsong, a ritual music which does not exist for itself but for its purely spiritual function; and polyphony, which testifies of more social, artistic and professional practices.
-The conflict between these two uses, revealed by the famous papal bull of John XII, showing something akin to a final hardening in reaction to new practices, quickly turns to the absolute and final triumph of polyphony as early as the pontificate of Clement VI (1342-1352).
-The chapel becomes autonomous, professional, and the papal model spreads to all of Europe, starting with the large princely courts in France and England.
+In the Middle Ages, liturgy is music, expressing itself in two different forms: plain-chant, music of rituals that does not exist for itself but for its pure spiritual function, and polyphony which testifies to a more social, artistic and professional practice.
+The conflict between these two uses, revealed by the famous bull of Pope John XXII, which manifests as a final stiffening in the face of new practices, rapidly turns to the absolute and final triumph of polyphony from the pontificate of Clement VI (1342-1352).
+The chapel became autonomous and professional, and the papal model spread throughout Europe, beginning with the great princely courts of France and England.

 Diabolus in Musica

 Since 1992, Diabolus in Musica has been dedicating itself to the study and the interpretation of all medieval musics, from the Gregorian chant up to the great polyphonies of the 15th century, with a preference for French 12th and 13th centuries.